10 Best Adventures of 1967

 December 23, 2016

-Fifty years ago, as of next month, the following 10 adventures — plucked from my Best Sixties Adventure list — were first serialized or published in book form.
+Fifty years ago, as of next month, the following 10 adventures — selected from my Best Sixties Adventure list — were first serialized or published in book form.
 They’re my favorite adventures published that year.

 Please let me know if I’ve missed any 1967 adventures that you particularly admire.
 Enjoy!